Cholinergic Urticaria is a serious disease in which hives are brought on by a physical stimulus resulting in the rise of temperature.

 EVERYDAY IS A CHALLENGE

 Unfortunately, CU is a life altering, and sometimes debilitating condition.
 "Just getting out of bed everyday" isn't just hard, it is impossible sometimes.
-If you suffer from CU, you are completely unable to live a normal life.
+If you suffer from CU, you are most likely unable to live a normal life.
 It confines many of it's sufferers to their homes with very limited physical activity.
-This usually results in the cause of other health problems, such as depression, weight gain from being unable to exercise, sleep loss from the itching, irritability, inability to bathe for more than five minutes, blood clots, kidney stones, all over pain due to long periods of immobility, anxiety and other nuerological disorders, and in severe cases may even result in the need of a care taker.
+This usually results in the cause of other health problems, such as depression, weight gain from being unable to exercise, sleep loss from the itching, irritability, inability to perform everyday tasks, lowering of cardio endurance, blood clots, kidney stones, all over pain due to long periods of immobility, anxiety and other nuerological disorders, and in severe cases may even result in the need of a care taker.